hungchun0201/NTUclassCrawler/readme.md

 ## Introduction

-This is a program that can crawl data of classes in next semester from "classroom management system(¤W½Ò±Ğ«Ç¬İªO)".
+This is a program that can crawl data of classes in next semester from "classroom management system(ä¸Šèª²æ•™å®¤çœ‹æ¿)".
 With this program, you can arrange your classes before they come out at NTU online.
 While the information is not quite complete on the website, it is still a useful and helpful tool if you want to organize the curriculum for next semester in advance.
 The reference link is http://gra206.aca.ntu.edu.tw/classrm/index.php/acarm/webcr-use1-new.